 Who are we?

-Multicultural Student Affairs (MSA) within the Center for Diversity and Inclusion (CDI) provides support for domestic students of color through strategic programming, advocacy, and non-academic advising and guidance.
+Multicultural Student Affairs (MSA) within the Center for Diversity and Inclusion (CDI) provides support for students of color, first-generation students, and those who are pell-eligible through strategic programming, advocacy, and professional development.

 MSA staff work closely with all branches in the Center for Diversity & Inclusion, including Sexuality & Gender Inclusion (SGI), the International Student Services (ISS), and Religious & Spiritual Life (RSL) to provide educational, social, cultural, and leadership development opportunities.
 MSA works to address the ways in which race and ethnicity intersect with gender, sexuality, class, nationality, ability, religion, spirituality and all other intersecting identities.